-Back Judge: Initial position is with kicker.
-Be aware of Team A's 9-yard mark restrictions.
-Instruct the kicker, count kicking team players be aware of Team A formation after ready for play.
-Take position at kicking team restraining line, press box side.
+Back Judge/Umpire: Position on Kicking team's restraining line.
+Be aware of Team A's 9-yard mark restrictions, count kicking team players and be aware of Team A formation.
 Be prepared to rule on restraining line fouls, short kicks, touching, blocking, fair catch, signals and Team A players out of bounds.
 Responsible for action on and by the kicker.
 Work with a bean bag in hand.

-Umpire: Position on Kicking team's restraining line, opposite press box side.
-Be aware of Team A's 9-yard mark restrictions, count kicking team players and be aware of Team A formation.
+Field Judge/Side Judge: Position on Kicking team's restraining line.
+Be aware of Team A's 9yard mark restrictions, count kicking team players and be aware of Team A formation.
 Be prepared to rule on restraining line fouls, short kicks, touching, blocking, fair catch, signals and Team A players out of bounds.
 Work with a bean bag in hand.